LarsNorlander/dev-diary/artificial-intelligence.md

 ### 11:00 PM

 Today, I am committing again to the #100DaysOfCode challenge.
 This time, my goal is to go through all of Manning's learning materials on [Deep Learning](https://www.manning.com/bundle-hub/deep-learning).
 And yes, I actually bought the first bundle.
 I'm intentionally twisting my arm into studying.

+## October 26, 2018

+### 9:58 PM

+Got to read a bit more about machine learning and how computers learn.
+I'm getting a little tired now, so I might as well continue tomorrow.
+No point in forcing myself to study if I can't absorb what I'm reading.